Careers360 Logo

 The enzyme involved is RuBP carboxylase.

-The enzyme involved: In mesophyll cells is PEP carboxylase.
+The enzyme involved, In mesophyll cells, is PEP carboxylase.

-In bundle sheath cells is RuBP carboxylase.
+In the bundle sheath cells is RuBP carboxylase.

 (b) Cyclic and non-cyclic photophosphorylation